-Conventional strip and column footings set over properly compacted and approved structural fill (having a minimum thickness of 300 mm) conforming to OPSS Granular B Type II or approved equivalent may be designed for a maximum allowable bearing pressure of 150 kPa for Serviceability Limit State (SLS) and 225 kPa for Ultimate Limit State (ULS) factored bearing resistance.
+Conventional strip and column footings set over properly compacted and approved structural fill (overlying bedrock) conforming to OPSS Granular B Type II or approved equivalent may be designed for a maximum allowable bearing pressure of 150 kPa for Serviceability Limit State (SLS) and 225 kPa for Ultimate Limit State (ULS) factored bearing resistance.
 The factored ULS value includes the geotechnical resistance factor of 0.5.
-For footings founded on properly compacted structural fill overlying bedrock, there are no restrictions for maximum footing sizes and grade raise fill thickness.
+For footings founded on properly compacted structural fill (having a minimum thickness 300 mm) overlying bedrock, there are no restrictions for maximum footing sizes and grade raise fill thickness.

-The structural fill should be compacted to a minimum of 98% of its Standard Proctor Maximum Dry Density (SPMDD)
+Prior to placing the approved structural fill, the subgrade at bedrock level should be inspected and assessed by a geotechnical engineer, or a representative to identify any localised incompetent/unstable areas of the subgrade.
+Any incompetent subgrade areas as identified must be sub-excavated and backfilled with approved structural fill and compacted to 98% of its Standard Proctor Maximum Dry Density (SPMDD).
 In order to allow the spread of load beneath the footings and to prevent undermining during construction, the structural fill should extend minimum 1.0 m beyond the outside edges of the footings and then outward and downward at 1 horizontal to 1 vertical profile (or flatter) over a distance equal to the depth of the structural fill below the footing.